jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (5) If not satisfied by the person's answers that the person has a good reason for not being at school, the attendance officer or constable—
   (a) may take the person to the person's home, or to the school at which the officer thinks the person is enrolled.
   (b)
-(6) A person who, after an attendance officer has produced evidence of appointment, obstructs or interferes with the officer in the exercise of powers under this section, commits an offence, and is liable on summary conviction to a fine not exceeding $1,000.
+(6) A person who, after an attendance officer has produced evidence of appointment, obstructs or interferes with the officer in the exercise of powers under this section, commits an offence, and is liable on conviction to a fine not exceeding $1,000.
-(7) Any attendance officer, a sponsor, a principal, the Secretary, or any person appointed by a board, a sponsor, or the Secretary for the purpose may lay informations, conduct prosecutions, and take any other proceedings, under this Part.
+(7) Any attendance officer, a sponsor, a principal, the Secretary, or any person appointed by a board, a sponsor, or the Secretary for the purpose may file charging documents, conduct prosecutions, and take any other proceedings, under this Part.
 (8) A certificate sealed by a board showing that a person named in it is appointed for any purpose under this section is sufficient evidence of the matters specified in the certificate; and the authenticity of, and validity of the affixing of, a board's seal shall not in any proceedings under this Part be inquired into or disputed.
 (8A) A certificate signed on behalf of a sponsor showing that a person named in it is appointed for any purpose under this section is sufficient evidence of the matters specified in the certificate; and the authenticity or authority of any signature on behalf of a sponsor may not in any proceedings under this Part of this Act be inquired into or disputed.
 (9) This section applies to a participating student only in relation to any portion of his or her secondary-tertiary programme during which he or she is required to attend school, as notified by the provider group or lead provider under section 31J.